 CHEM 335, 336, 337, 346, 347: Honors Organic Chemistry Lecture and Laboratory

 The full year, three-quarter honors course sequence with three lecturer courses (CHEM 335, 336, 337) and two laboratory courses (CHEM 346, 347).
 The honors organic sequence is recommended for strong students who want to be further challenged by their chemistry courses.
 Laboratory courses are designed to accompany CHEM 336 and 337.
 Prerequisites for CHEM 335 include a 3.3 average in the regular general chemistry sequence (CHEM 142, 152, 162) or a 3.0 average in the honors general chemistry sequence (CHEM 145, 155, 165).
+AP/IB credits or S grades in general chemistry are not accepted as prerequisites.
 The lecture sequence (CHEM 335, 336, 337) must be started in the autumn; the laboratory course sequence (CHEM 346, 347) begins in the winter.
 Please contact the Chemistry Undergraduate Advisors for registration information.

 Summer Quarter Organic Chemistry Options

 Many students inquire about taking a condensed organic chemistry sequence that can be completed during summer quarter.
 Our short organic course sequence (CHEM 223 and 224) is the only sequence can be completed in one summer session (CHEM 223 during A-term and CHEM 224 during B-term).
 There is great demand for this course sequence so students are advised to register early.
 We also refer students who are interested in taking the full year-long lecture and laboratory course equivalent of CHEM 237, 238, 239, 241, 242 to Bellevue Community College, which offers a summer intensive program covering these courses.